COVID-19 Frequently Asked Questions & DirectivesShelby County Health Department

 • Individuals must practice social distancing, which means keeping at least 6-feet of space between yourself and other people outside of your home.
 Please see additional, more specific guidance below for situations that involve increased vocalization (such as singing and shouting).

-• Individuals must comply with the Face Mask Directive on wearing cloth face coverings in public (or any other local order that is not less restrictive than the Face Mask Directive) located here:
+• Individuals must comply with the Face Mask Directive on wearing cloth face coverings in public (or any other local order that is not inconsistent with the Face Mask Directive):

 • Individuals must avoid using communal items and products that are shared with people who are not of the same household; such items include writing utensils, condiment containers, and work-related devices.

 • Individuals may engage in outdoor activities provided that persons adhere to the CDC, Tennessee Department of Health, and Shelby County Health Department health guidelines, including, but not limited to physical activities that utilize public areas while maintaining the aforementioned safety precautions.